liffert/Logger/README.md

 If you want to have standalone application without dependencies on your current Qt install, proceed with installation process

 5) cmake --install .

+At this point you will have standalone application which can be run by ./pathToFolderForInstallation/bin/Logger